kwaimind/tinyplural/README.md

 # ✍ makeSuffix

-> A tiny 6kb pluralizer for English nouns
+> A tiny pluralizer for English nouns

 makeSuffix is an easy to use utility function that converts your strings into their relevant plurals dynamically.
-It ships at 6kb and has 0 dependencies.
+Comes with 0 dependencies.

 [Demo](https://codesandbox.io/s/makesuffix-demo-xkgd1?file=/src/App.js)